sansseriff/phd_thesis/src/chapter_07/section_06_aph_hw.md

     $\gamma = \sqrt{\mu/(1 + \mu)}$ where $\mu$ is the mean photon number per pulse which is proportional to pump power.
 ```

-Where $n_s$ and $n_i$ are the number of photons corresponding to the signal and idler parts of the wavefunction.
-Consider @fig:hsps a, where the crystal is pumped with a pulsed laser, and the the signal and idler components that emerge are separated either by polarization or frequency.
+where $n_s$ and $n_i$ are the number of photons corresponding to the signal and idler parts of the wavefunction.
+Consider @fig:hsps a, where the crystal is pumped with a pulsed laser, and the signal and idler components that emerge are separated either by polarization or frequency.
 The idler arm is sent to an SNSPD.
 This configuration can be used as a heralded single photon source (HSPS).
 A click on the detector on the idler arm `heralds' a non-vacuum state in the signal arm.
 High fidelity and probability single photon sources are very useful for various quantum optics experiments and technologies, including linear optical quantum computing.

 ![**Heralded single photon source designs**](./figs/hsps_light.svg){#fig:hsps short-caption="Heralded single photon source designs" path="chapter_07"}